cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 ----------------------------------------------------------------------------------

 CADET offers two spatial discretization methods: Finite Volumes (FV) and Discontinuous Galerkin (DG).
-While both methods approximate the same solution to the same underlying model, they may differ in terms of computational performance.
+While both methods approximate the same solution to the underlying models, they may differ in terms of computational performance.
 Generally, FV can be more performant for small problem sizes and solutions with steep gradients, while DG excels for large problem sizes and smooth solutions.

 In the following, we give a brief introduction to the numerical theory that is most relevant for the computational performance of the methods.